 (Graach), as well Niedernberg heroes

 and Schlossberg (Lieser).
 These are exclusively planted with Riesling.
-It is practiced near-natural wine with consistent reduction of quantities.
+It is practiced near-natural viticulture with consistent reduction of quantities.
 After a strict selective hand-picking in several passes, only fully ripe grapes are harvested and pressed extremely gently.
 The pre-clarified musts are fermented under cool temperatures depending on their character in a wooden barrel or stainless steel tank.
 A specialty of the house are sweet predicate wines.
 The winery is a member of VDP

 (Verband deutscher Prädikatsweingüter).